-Other dogs may inherit genes that create unique coat patterns caused by lack of pigmentation.
-Merle is one of these genes and patterns, and often shows up in Australian Shepherds, Shetland Sheepdogs, Corgis, Dachshunds, Collies, Great Danes, and others.
-What look like spots are actually patches of the original coat color showing up within the lightened base coat.
+Other dogs may inherit genes that create unique coat patterns caused by a lack of pigmentation.
+Merle is one of these genes and patterns and often shows up in Australian Shepherds, Shetland Sheepdogs, Corgis, Dachshunds, Collies, Great Danes, and others.
+What looks like spots are actually patches of the original coat color showing up within the lightened base coat.
 This is caused by either one or two inherited copies of the Merle gene (dogs with two copies may show more Merling and may also have more white in their coat).

 The Harlequin gene often shows up in Great Danes who carry the Merle gene.
-This results in a coat that is significantly lightened from its original color with splotches of the original color still showing through.
+This results in a coat that is significantly lightened from its original color, with splotches of the original color still showing through.
 These dogs sometimes appear to be white with black spots.

-Still more patterns caused by lack of pigmentation include Irish Spotting and Piebald Spotting.
+Still, more patterns caused by lack of pigmentation include Irish Spotting and Piebald Spotting.
 Irish Spotting is often seen in Collies and refers to the white area on the chest, legs, and face.
 This pattern is also seen in the Boston Terrier and other dogs.
 Piebald Spotting is common to Cocker Spaniels, Bulldogs, Beagles, and other hounds.
 It is characterized by random white spotting.

 How Common Is Albinism?

 True albino dogs with no pigment at all are extremely rare.
 Dogs with some degree of albinism are much more common, especially for the breeds listed above.